 Megan Ormsby is a research technician at ATO where she conducts radio-telemetry on Eastern Box Turtles.
 She is also a graduate student at Antioch University New England.
 Her thesis work focuses on road sign effectiveness and the mitigation of road mortality for vulnerable freshwater turtle populations.

 Ellery Ruther is a doctoral student at University of Illinois Urbana-Champaign studying spotted turtle population dynamics and movement on army installations.
-Previously, Ellery was biologist for the Smithsonian Conservation Biology Institute working predominately with wood turtles, as well as a
+Previously, Ellery was a biologist for the Smithsonian Conservation Biology Institute working predominately with wood turtles.

 Becca Settele is a Conservation Biology Master’s student at Antioch University New England.
 Becca is focusing her studies on the conservation of Blanding’s Turtles in New Hampshire and Massachusetts and is interested in minimizing their presence in the illegal wildlife trade.

 Board of Advisors

 Tom Akre, Ph.D. is a research ecologist in the Conservation Ecology Center, Smithsonian National Zoo and Conservation Biology Institute in Front Royal, Virginia, where he is the director of Virginia Working Landscapes.
 Tom has coordinated studies of freshwater turtles in the United States, Mexico, and Venezuela.
 Tom served on ATO's board of directors from 2015 to 2018 and is a senior advisor.